avnet-iotconnect/iotc-jetson-demo/README.md

-## IoTConnect SDK Snap with Canonical: Edge AI + GenAI Model Upgrade Demo
+## IoTConnect SDK Snap with Canonical: Edge AI Kiosk Demo

 This detailed guide provides instructions for recreating the IoTConnect SDK Snap demo, showcasing Edge AI with NVIDIA Jetson and AWS Bedrock integration for generative AI insights.